Would you like to know how to make cute walnut mice ornaments? This is simple tutorial with a step by step process that even kids can do.

-I stole these from my mother last time I was home.
-She doesn’t mind…we acquired them through a children’s craft bazaar about 30-so years ago…the kind where you went during school to buy your brother’s and sister’s presents for Christmas.
+I stole these cute walnut mice ornaments from my mother last time I was home.
+She doesn’t mind.
+We acquired them through a children’s craft bazaar about thirty or so years ago-the kind where you went during school to buy your brother’s and sister’s gifts for Christmas.
 They really are Christmas ornaments but I love them for the winter months more.
 They are hanging on a little tack on my kitchen window.
 Aren’t they so cute?

 They are cheap to make and relatively easy.

 Here’s what you need to make cute walnut nice ornaments:

 - Walnuts.
 Buy plenty…about 1/3 makes it through the cracking procedure properly.

 4. Tiny black beads

 5. Black thread and a little needle

 7. Grey felt